dakshasubbaian/Search-Algorithm/README.md

 ## PROGRAM:
 i)	#Use a linear search method to match the item in a list.
 ```
-'''
-Program for linear search method to match the item in a list
+#Program for linear search method to match the item in a list
-Developed by:Daksha Subbaian
+#Developed by:Daksha Subbaian
-RegisterNumber:23003584
-'''
+#RegisterNumber:212223230036

 def linearSearch(array,n,k):
     for i in range(0,n):
         if(array[i]==k):